Gravity of Earth: Local topography and geology

-Local differences in topography (such as the presence of mountains), geology (such as the density of rocks in the vicinity), and deeper tectonic structure cause local and regional differences in the Earth's gravitational field, known as gravitational anomalies.
+Local differences in topography (such as the presence of mountains), geology (such as the density of rocks in the vicinity), and deeper tectonic structure cause local and regional differences in the Earth's gravitational field, known as gravity anomalies.
 Some of these anomalies can be very extensive, resulting in bulges in sea level, and throwing pendulum clocks out of synchronisation.

 The study of these anomalies forms the basis of gravitational geophysics.
 The fluctuations are measured with highly sensitive gravimeters, the effect of topography and other known factors is subtracted, and from the resulting data conclusions are drawn.
 Such techniques are now used by prospectors to find oil and mineral deposits.
 Denser rocks (often containing mineral ores) cause higher than normal local gravitational fields on the Earth's surface.
 Less dense sedimentary rocks cause the opposite.

 There is a strong correlation between the gravity derivation map of earth from NASA GRACE with positions of recent volcanic activity, ridge spreading and volcanos: these regions have a stronger gravitation than theoretical predictions.

 Other factors

 In air or water, objects experience a supporting buoyancy force which reduces the apparent strength of gravity (as measured by an object's weight).
 The magnitude of the effect depends on the air density (and hence air pressure) or the water density respectively; see Apparent weight for details.

-The gravitational effects of the Moon and the Sun (also the cause of the tides) have a very small effect on the apparent strength of Earth's gravity, depending on their relative positions; typical variations are 2 µm/s2 (0.2 mGal) over the course of a day.
+The gravitational effects of the Moon and the Sun (also the cause of the tides) have a very small effect on the apparent strength of Earth's gravity, depending on their relative positions; typical variations are 2 μm/s2 (0.2 mGal) over the course of a day.